NittanyLion/Grumps.jl/docs/src/objects.md

 Grumps can compute quite a few estimators and one can specify which estimator to use by passing the return value of a call to `Estimator` to the optimization routine.

 The easiest way to call `Estimator` is by passing it a string that describes what it is that you want to do.
-The following estimators are currently defined:
-* the full Grumps (CLER) estimator
-* a less expensive alternative estimator with the same limit distribution as the CLER estimator
-* Grumps-style maximum likelihood, i.e. CLER without penalty
-* ditto, but imposing share constraints
-* GMM estimator that uses both micro and macro moments and uses quadrature instead of Monte Carlo draws in the micro moments.
-The micro moments are smart in that they condition on $z_{im}$ instead of integrating it out.
-* a mixed logit estimator

 For a description of these estimators, see [Estimators](@ref).

 ```@docs